lionslair/laradock-local/DOCUMENTATION/content/contributing/index.md

 * Make sure you follow the same code/comments style.

-* Add the environment variables to the `.env.example` if you have any.
+* Add the environment variables to the `env-example` if you have any.

 * **MOST IMPORTANTLY** update the `Documentation`, add as much information.